FAQS

 Some patients are concerned about the safety of radiation therapy.
 Radiation has been used successfully to treat patients for more than 100 years.
 In that time, many advances have been made to ensure that radiation therapy is safe and effective.

 Before you begin receiving radiation therapy, your radiation oncology team will carefully tailor your plan to make sure that you receive safe and accurate treatment.
 Treatment will be carefully planned to focus on the cancer while avoiding healthy organs in the area.
 Throughout your treatment, members of your team check and re-check your plan.
 Special computers are also used to monitor and double-check the treatment machines to make sure that the proper treatment is given.
 If you undergo external beam radiation therapy, you will not be radioactive after treatment ends because the radiation does not stay in your body.
-However, if you undergo brachytherapy, tiny radioactive sources will be implanted inside your body, in the tumor or in the tissue surrounding the tumor, either temporarily or permanently.
 Your radiation oncologist will explain any special precautions that you or your family and friends may need to take.

 Some patients worry that radiation therapy will cause cancer years after treatment.
 While this is a very small risk, it is most important to cure the cancer now.
 Talk with your radiation oncologist or radiation oncology nurse about any fears you may have.
 Like all therapies, radiation can cause side effects.